vjreddy2001/Assignment-2/README.md

   5. Using the "iloc" function I extracted date to a variable from the maxi() and mini().
 I was able to print this date along with the value.

+  6. Finally I created and txt file and all these outputs were exported to Financial_anlysis.txt